 - ADHD diagnostic criteria have changed over time.

 A seminal paper published in 1943 by psychiatrist Leo Kanner described an unusual neurodevelopmental condition he observed in a group of children.
 He called this condition early infantile autism, and it was characterized mainly by an inability to form close emotional ties with others, speech and language abnormalities, repetitive behaviors, and an intolerance of minor changes in the environment and in normal routines (Bregman, 2005).
 What the DSM-5 refers to as autism spectrum disorder today, is a direct extension of Kanner’s work.

 Repetitive patterns of behavior or interests can be exhibited a number of ways.
-The child might engage in stereotyped, repetitive movements (rocking, head-banging, or repeatedly dropping an object and then picking it up), or she might show great distress at small changes in routine or the environment.
-For example, the child might throw a temper tantrum if an object is not in its proper place or if a regularly-scheduled activity is rescheduled.
+The child might engage in stereotyped, repetitive movements (rocking, head-banging, or repeatedly dropping an object and then picking it up), or they might show great distress at small changes in routine or the environment.
 In some cases, the person with autism spectrum disorder might show highly restricted and fixated interests that appear to be abnormal in their intensity.
 For instance, the person might learn and memorize every detail about something even though doing so serves no apparent purpose.
 Importantly, autism spectrum disorder is not the same thing as intellectual disability, although these two conditions are often comorbid.
 The DSM-5 specifies that the symptoms of autism spectrum disorder are not caused or explained by intellectual disability.

 Life Problems From Autism Spectrum Disorder